 Razer Basilisk v2 Wired Gaming Mouse: 20K DPI Optical Sensor – Fastest Gaming Mouse Switch – Chroma RGB Lighting – 11 Programmable Buttons

 It’s easy to see how a Razer mouse hits the sweet spot for gaming.
 For a company widely touted as one of the best in the gaming industry, nearly all of its products have standout features that will give you that competitive edge over your competitors.
 Now let’s look at the strengths of this device.

 The mouse comes with a focus+ 20K DPI optical sensor with adjustable DPI levels, which are essential for gaming.
 It also features optical switches.
 They’re claimed to be three times faster than mechanical switches.
 The use of mechanical switches is becoming more and more common for peripherals because it offers numerous advantages.

-They are already great to begin with, so imagine an optical version that outperforms them.
-The optical switches on this product take advantage of light beam to register clicks instantly.
+They are already great, to begin with, so imagine an optical version that outperforms them.
+The optical switches on this product take advantage of the light beams to register clicks instantly.
 Furthermore, there are 11 buttons you can customize to your liking.
 They can be used to store frequently-used macros.

 As for the light, the 16.8 million color support is open to adjustments.
 Another thing we find interesting about this mouse is it works like a wireless unit although it’s in fact wired.
 It boasts a Razer Speedflex cable that provides that seamless experience.